-Customer satisfaction equates to how products and services from a firm meet the customer's expectations (Kim et al., 2013).
+Customer satisfaction equates to how products and services from a firm meet the customer's expectations (Kim and Choi, 2013).
 Customer satisfaction is evoked by the customer's experience with a particular company (Terpstra and Verbeeten, 2014).
-Additionally, the satisfaction of project stakeholders has become a prominent criterion to measure a project's success, in addition to the traditional determinants of cost, quality, and time (Davis, 2016).
+Additionally, the satisfaction of project stakeholders has become a prominent criterion to measure a project's success, in addition to the traditional determinants of cost, quality and time (Davis, 2016).
 Stakeholder's satisfaction in construction projects is difficult to measure since individual stakeholders have different views on when a project is considered a success.

-The Savolainen, Saari, Männistö, and Kähkonen (2018) study revealed that a high level of quality in customer satisfaction is attained when construction firms or project-based firms practice value co-creation involving stakeholders.
-McHugh, Domegan, and Duane (2018) agrees with Savolainen et al, (2018) that value co-creation with stakeholders improves their satisfaction towards the project.
+A study by Savolainen et al. (2018) revealed that a high level of quality in customer satisfaction is attained when construction firms or project-based firms practice value co-creation involving stakeholders.
+McHugh, Domegan and Duane (2018) agrees with Savolainen et al. (2018) that value co-creation with stakeholders improves their satisfaction towards the project.
 Both studies further revealed that co-creating value "with" stakeholders rather than "on" their behalf can build bridges and transform societies.
-Similarly, Sahi, Sehgal, and Sharma (2017) revealed that value co-creation is a platform where customers should proactively participate.
-Architects are able to promote this proactiveness by acknowledging the customer's ideas and suggestions, and this have resulted in a significant positive impact on customer's satisfaction.
+Similarly, Sahi, Sehgal and Sharma (2017) revealed that value co-creation is a platform where customers should proactively participate.
+Architects are able to promote this proactiveness by acknowledging the customer's ideas and suggestions and this have resulted in a significant positive impact on customer's satisfaction.

-It was also found that a project's customers and other stakeholders usually recommend and promote a construction firm to others through a positive word-of-mouth when they are allowed to participate in value creation (Sahi, Sehgal, and Sharma, 2017).
-In support to the work by Sahi et al (2017), Firend and Langroudi (2016) reported that value co-creation activities have a positive impact on consumer satisfaction in the Southeast Asian manufacturing sector.
-According to Grisseman and Stokburger (2012), the degree of which the stakeholders are involved in value co-creation positively influences their satisfaction towards the firm, as well as that of the customer's.

-Therefore, it is hypothesized that:
+It was also found that a project's customers and other stakeholders usually recommend and promote a construction firm to others through a positive word-ofmouth when they are allowed to participate in value creation (Sahi, Sehgal and Sharma, 2017).
+In support to the work by Sahi, Sehgal and Sharma (2017) and Firend and Langroudi (2016) reported that value co-creation activities have a positive impact on consumer satisfaction in the Southeast Asian manufacturing sector.
+According to Grisseman and Stokburger-Sauer (2012), the degree of which the stakeholders are involved in value co-creation positively influences their satisfaction towards the firm, as well as that of the customer's.
+Therefore, it is hypothesised that: